linckon/mysql-db-data-persistence/README.md

    - Click Create.
 5. After the volume is created, select it, click on the Actions button, and then choose Attach Volume.
 6. In the Attach Volume dialog box:
-   - For Instance, start typing the name or ID of the instance, and then select Old-VM from the list.
+   - For Instance, start typing the name or ID of the instance, and then select Instance-1 from the list.
    - For Device, enter a device name.
 The name will depend on your instance type and the OS.
 For example, /dev/sdf (for instances launched using a classic block device mapping) or /dev/nvme1n1 (for Nitro-based instances).
    - Click Attach.